Amsterdam (2022 film): Box office

 Amsterdam grossed $14.9 million in the United States and Canada, and $16.3 million in other territories, for a worldwide total of $31.2 million, against a production budget of $80 million.
-Following its opening weekend, Deadline Hollywood estimated the film would lose New Regency an estimated $97million, accounting for production budgets, marketing, talent participations, and other costs versus box office grosses and home media revenues.
+Deadline Hollywood calculated the film lost the studio $108.4 million, when factoring together all expenses and revenues.

 In the United States and Canada, Amsterdam was released alongside Lyle, Lyle, Crocodile, and was initially projected to gross around $10 million from 3,005 theaters in its opening weekend, with some estimates reaching $15 million.
 After making $2.6 million on its first day, including $550,000 from Thursday night previews, expectations were lowered to $7 million.
 The film went on to debut to $6.5 million, finishing in third.
 Deadline Hollywood blamed the poor performance on the critical response, 134-minute runtime deterring audiences, and Disney being unsure how to market the film due to its quirky style and convoluted plot.
 The film made $2.2 million in its second weekend, dropping 55% and finishing in fifth.